Keith Fitch, Composer

 Keith Fitch currently heads the Composition Department and holds the Vincent K. and Edith H. Smith Chair in Composition at the Cleveland Institute of Music, where he also directs the CIM New Music Ensemble.
 Called “gloriously luminous” by The Philadelphia Inquirer, his music has been consistently noted for its eloquence, expressivity, dramatic sense of musical narrative, and unique sense of color and sonority.
 Reviewing a performance of his work Totem by Wolfgang Sawallisch and The Philadelphia Orchestra (chosen by Maestro Sawallisch to celebrate the orchestra’s centennial), The Wall Street Journal praised “the sheer concentration of his writing, and its power to express a complex, unseen presence shaping the course of musical events.”
 The American Academy of Arts and Letters has said, “[his] music reveals an individual landscape that concentrates on unusual textures and sounds – all within a strong narrative that drives to towards a rich and powerful conclusion.”

-His works have been performed throughout the United States, Europe, and Asia by such ensembles and soloists as The Philadelphia Orchestra, the American Composers Orchestra, the League of Composers Orchestra, the Chamber Music Society of Lincoln Center, the St. Luke’s Chamber Ensemble, the Colorado Quartet, the Da Capo Chamber Players, percussionist James Preiss, harpist Yolanda Kondonasiss and guitarist Jason Vieaux, and many others.
-His music has been heard at the Norfolk Chamber Music Festival, the June in Buffalo Festival, the Atlantic Center for the Arts, and New York’s Carnegie and Merkin Halls, among others, as well as in university settings nationwide.
-Recent works include Knock on Woodfor the harp/guitar duo of Yolanda Kondonassis and Jason Vieaux; Cascade, a fanfare commissioned by Cleveland’s Museum of Contemporary Art for the inauguration of their new building; In Memory, commissioned by the League of Composers Orchestra; a Piano Quartet, “Last Words,” The Range of Light, a setting of texts by John Muir, commissioned by the Rocky Ridge Music Center to celebrate its seventy-fifth anniversary; andThree English Sonnets, a solo flute work for Joshua Smith, principal flute of The Cleveland Orchestra.
+His works have been performed throughout the United States, Europe, and Asia by such ensembles and soloists as The Philadelphia Orchestra, American Composers Orchestra, Chamber Music Society of Lincoln Center, St. Luke’s Chamber Ensemble, Colorado Quartet, Da Capo Chamber Players, guitarist Jason Vieaux, and many others.
+His music has been heard at the Mostly Modern Festival, Norfolk Chamber Music Festival, June in Buffalo, the Atlantic Center for the Arts, and New York’s Carnegie and Merkin Halls, among others.
+Recent works include Alee for orchestra, commissioned by the Cleveland Institute of Music for its centennial, as Earth dreams, a solo work for the renowned harpist, Yolanda Kondonassis, and still, commissioned by the Chicago center for Contemporary Composition at the University of Chicago.

-Highly regarded as a teacher, chamber music coach, and conductor of new music, he has taught at Indiana University, Bard College, and for eleven years served on the faculty of the Mannes College of Music in New York.
-He frequently appears as guest composer at colleges and universities nationwide, and his students regularly win awards from such prestigious organizations as ASCAP, BMI, the American Academy of Arts and Letters, and the Fulbright Foundation, as well as attending leading summer festivals around the world.
+He frequently appears as guest composer at colleges, universities, and summer festivals nationwide, and his students regularly win awards from such prestigious organizations as ASCAP, BMI, the American Academy of Arts and Letters, and the Fulbright Foundation, as well as attending leading summer festivals around the world.

 A passionate advocate for new music, for five years, he curated a concert series at Cleveland’s Museum of Contemporary Art, and he has mentored such ensembles as Cleveland’s FiveOne Experimental Orchestra and Ars Futura ensemble, as well as individual members of leading new music ensembles throughout the country.
 Not one to avoid controversy, in 2014, he organized and co-authored an open letter that took to task The Cleveland Orchestra for failing to program works by American composers.
 That letter went viral, gaining national attention and re-igniting a conversation about the place of American music on our nation’s orchestral programs.
 Equally adept working behind the scenes, he also guided pianist Daniil Trifonov, the 2011 Tchaikovsky Competition gold medalist, in the composition and world premiere of Trifonov’s first piano concerto.
-From 2015-2017, he served as Composer-in-Residence and Director of the Young Artist Seminar in Composition at the Rocky Ridge Music Center.

 His music is published by Non Sequitur Music and Edition Peters and appears on Azica Records and Naxos Digital.
 He joined the CIM faculty in 2008.